teplostanski/vite-plugin-readable-classnames/docs/guide/index.md

+---
+title: What Problem Does This Plugin Solve?
+description: Explanation of why default class names in Vite hinder debugging and how the plugin provides predictable, readable class names.
+---

 # 🤔 What Problem Does This Plugin Solve?

 In React with CSS modules, we're used to class names like `SomeComponent__classname_hash`.
 By default, Vite generates names in the format `__classname_hash`, omitting the component name, which makes debugging more difficult.